Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Introduction

 A direction for research first proposed by Jack Lutz in 2005 involves investigating the claim: Every theorem about Borel normality is the dimension-1 special case of a more interesting theorem about finite-state dimension.
 This claim, now known as the ``Normality/Dimension Thesis" has inspired a number of subsequent works.
 For example, the aforementioned results of Copeland and Erd\H{o}s \cite{copeland1946note} were extended in \cite{gu2005dimensions}, and the 1949 theorem of Wall \cite{wall1949normal} asserting the normality of $q+x$ and $qx$ for normal $x\in\R$ and $q\in\Q\setminus\{0\}$ was shown to hold for finite-state dimension in \cite{doty2007finite}.
 In this work, we seek to address the Davenport-Erd\H{o}s theorem and its subsequent generalization by Nakai and Shiokawa through the lens of this thesis.
 Existing literature concerning constructions like that of Davenport and Erd\H{o}s has sought to produce a normal number (and therefore a dimension-1 sequence) by applying a function to $\N$ or the set of primes.
 As both of these sets themselves give normal numbers when concatenated, we seek in the present work to investigate the finite-state dimension of the sequence $p(n_1)p(n_2)p(n_3)\dots$ when the sequence $n_1n_2n_3\dots$ is permitted to have a finite-state dimension other than 1, and $p$ is a polynomial.

 The following section introduces our notational conventions and definitions.
-In Section 3 we address the case of polynomials with arbitrary real coefficients, and in Section 4 we consider the case of polynomials with rational coefficients.
+In Section 3 we address the case of polynomials with arbitrary real coefficients, in Section 4 we consider the case of polynomials with rational coefficients, and in section 5 we describe the behavior of a related quantity, zeta-dimension, under polynomial transformations.